kssooraj1/PRODIGY_CS_04/README.md

 Disclaimer: This program is for educational purposes only, and I do not condone or encourage the use of keyloggers for malicious purposes.

-To run the program, save it to a file (e.g., keylogger.py) and execute it using Python (e.g., python keylogger.py).
+To run the program ,execute it using Python (e.g., python keylogger.py).
 The program will start logging keystrokes to a file named "keylog.txt" in the same directory.
 Press the 'esc' key to stop the program.